kovidgoyal/vim-template/README.rst

     Host name.
 ``%GUARD%``
-    A string with alphanumeric characters and underscores, suitable for use in proprocessor guards for C/C++/Objective-C header files.
+    A string with alphanumeric characters and underscores, suitable for use in preprocessor guards for C/C++/Objective-C header files.
 ``%HERE%``
     Expands to nothing, but ensures that the cursor will be placed in its position after expanding the template.